tolvanea/PMR446-channels-for-CHIRP/README.md

 # PMR446-channels-for-CHIRP
 Pre-configured settings for CHIRP reprogramming tool to tune a Baofeng UV-5R (and similiar) radios into PMR446 frequensies.

-The 128 memory slots of the UV-5R are utilized for 8 PMR channels and 15 subchannels each.
+The 128 memory slots of the UV-5R are utilized for 8 PMR channels and 15 subchannels each of the 8 channels.

 ## subchannels i.e. tone i.e. CTCSS
 If you are not familiar with PMR, here's some basic information about subchannels.